As always, its been no easy task to re-adapt to Austin in

 hiking the Border hills or sitting in on an Edinburgh pub session.

-country, entertained by our trusty guide Charles Hunter and taken care
+entertained and kept in order by our trusty guide Charles Hunter and

 of by driver Ian Cowie.
 Our evening performers included Iain Fraser,